 In 2008, Matt Leacock designed a game which would go on to become the undisputed king and one of the best cooperative board games.
 Pandemic allows players to fight a worldwide disease outbreak and save humanity.
-The players are a team of disease fighting specialists whose job is to research cures for all four diseases and treat hotspots before the situation gets out of hand.
+Players comprise of a team of disease fighting specialists whose job is to research cures for four diseases and treat hotspots before the situation gets out of hand.
 Players travel to major cities across the world to treat infected patients, and must be tactical in their play.
-And, of course, cards that accelerate and spread the disease can be triggered unpredictably making humanity that much harder to save.
+And, of course, cards that accelerate and spread the disease can be triggered unpredictably making humanity that much harder to save, which oddly seems more relevant now than ever.
 Check the Price – Pandemic.

 3 – Hanabi

 This is the definition of cooperative game, and a classic.
+You can read the full review of Hanabi.
 Easy to learn, players are dealt 4 or 5 cards (depending on the number of players) and cards are held facing out, so every player can see everyone else’s cards except their own.
 Players must place the cards of the same color in consecutive number order by giving hints to other players about their cards.
 While the game doesn’t have any bells and whistles, the objective is pure, and sparks will fly.
 Check the Price – Hanabi.

 4 – Mysterium